 We were welcomed graciously and taken through the frescoed dining room, to a little alcove, off to the right.

-We might have enjoyed the bigger room for some people watching, but I loved our little nearby room.
+We might have enjoyed the bigger room for some people watching, but I loved our little room with windows.

 View of Via XX Septembre